 Considering moving your health savings account (HSA) funds from one provider to another?
 Luckily for you, the HSA rollover process isn’t as difficult as you may think.
 The IRS allows you to fund a new HSA account from another HSA account, an individual retirement account (IRA), and even a 401(k) if you know a few tricks.
 This article will cover each process step-by-step.
-It will also explain the IRS rules in plain English, so you can enjoy all the tax benefits without worrying about penalties.
+It will also explain the IRS rules in plain English, so you can enjoy all the tax benefits of an HSA without worrying about penalties.

 How to Establish an HSA Rollover

-The easiest and safest way to kick off an HSA Rollover is by contacting your current HSA provider.
+The easiest and safest way to kick off an HSA rollover is by contacting your current HSA provider.
 It could be a financial institution such as a bank or a mutual fund company.
 If you’ve opened one through your employer, the benefits department should tell you exactly whom to get in touch with.

 From there, instruct your HSA provider to establish a “trustee-to-trustee transfer” of your funds into a new account with a different HSA provider.
 Most allow you to do this online.
 Or you can call and ask for a trustee-to-trustee form.
 Fill it out, send it back and your HSA provider will handle the rest.

 You may have heard that the IRS allows HSA rollovers once every 12 months.
 In truth, you can make as many trustee-to-trustee transfers as you wish.
-The IRS doesn’t treat each transfer as an official “rollover.”
+The IRS doesn’t treat each transfer as an official rollover.

 However, an actual rollover does follow the 12-month rule.
 Here’s how it works.
-You contact your current HSA provider and request it sends you a check or direct deposit of your funds, so you can set up an HSA rollover.
+You contact your current HSA provider and request it send you a check or direct deposit of your funds, so you can set up an HSA rollover.
 Then you have 60 days to deposit those funds into your new HSA account.
 If you fail to do so, the IRS will levy income tax on the amount you rolled over, plus a 20% penalty.

 As you can see, setting up a trustee-to-trustee transfer closes the door to some costly mistakes.
 Not to mention it’s a much easier process than an official HSA rollover.
 But if you follow the rules for both, the IRS won’t treat the amount of money you move as taxable income.
 Moreover, it won’t reduce your HSA contribution limit for the year it took place.